Aliases for STAT6 Gene

 GeneCards Summary for STAT6 Gene

 STAT6 (Signal Transducer And Activator Of Transcription 6, Interleukin-4 Induced) is a Protein Coding gene.
-Diseases associated with STAT6 include hemangiopericytoma and urinary schistosomiasis.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and identical protein binding.
+Diseases associated with STAT6 include solitary fibrous tumor and meninges hemangiopericytoma.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is STAT1.

 UniProtKB/Swiss-Prot for STAT6 Gene